• Skip to primary navigation

 In short, even if you come out ahead in the short term by making a small claim on an insurance policy, you lose in the long term.
 Therefore, it only makes sense to make a claim if the risk is huge (if not receiving a benefit payment from insurance would be an extreme financial loss).
 Consumer expert Clark Howard makes this point in a recent episode of his podcast: use insurance to protect you from big financial losses.

-To best ensure that you’re always covered, enroll in automatic bill pay with your various insurance providers.
+n automatic bill pay with your various insurance providers.
 Life can get in the way of remembering to pay any number of bills.
 Automated bill pay makes that process easier.

 Key Takeaways on Using Insurance

-• On average, self-funding for smaller expenses can mean saving money in the long-run.
+>Key Takeaways on Using Insurance for smaller expenses can mean saving money in the long-run.

 • Holding sufficient cash helps manage the risk of small expenses.